-Before concluding the transaction, the City investment officer(s) and/or the Investment Adviser / Manager verifies the following:
+Before concluding the transaction, the Investment Adviser verifies the following:

 - The security meets all cash flow and Policy criteria. - The security structure including any imbedded options such as call provisions or coupon adjustments. - Yield calculations and settlement amounts. - Total purchase cost (including accrued interest).